 I love going on holidays to Center Parcs.
 We have visited Sherwood Forest in Nottingham, Longleat in Wiltshire and our most recent holiday was to Elveden Forest in Suffolk.
-Going on holiday to Center Parcs can be as expensive as you want it to be.
+A Center Parcs holiday can be as expensive or cost effective as you want it to be.

-Center Parcs activity prices can be costly once you start adding them all up, but there are lots of free activities at Center Parcs Elveden Forest.
+Center Parcs activity prices can be costly once you start adding them all up, but there are lots of free activities at Center Parcs Elveden Forest, so if you’re looking to save money then check out these ideas.

-Swimming is included in the cost of your holiday and is one of the best activities at Center Parcs.
+The swimming pool is included in the cost of your holiday and is one of the best Center Parcs activities.
 You really could swim all day and all night if you wanted to.
 My top tips for swimming on holiday are to:-

 - take more than one swimming costume, so you can dry one whilst wearing another.